…when you arrive

 …during the week

 We will not force ourselves on you during the week, though one of our elders or deacons would love the chance to come visit with you in your home if you want us to (If so, please fill out a card in your welcome packet and let us know).
-We do not meet together at the church building during the week, instead we meet in C-Groups located in various members’ homes.
-There are groups meeting each evening of the week all over the Jefferson County, South County area.
+We do not meet together at the church building during the week, instead we meet in Community Groups located in various members’ homes.
+There are group meetings each evening of the week all over the Jefferson County and South County areas.
 Very likely there is one near you.
 (Please go to the C-Groups page for more information).

 That’s what to expect.
 I believe we have a warm, loving family in Christ who would love to get to know you better.
 Please let us know if there is anything we can do for you.